 On June 8, 2022, upon the Merger, the Company adopted a 2022 Employee Stock Purchase Plan (the "ESPP").
 The ESPP allows eligible employees to purchase shares of the Company's common stock at a price equal to 85% of the lower of the fair market values of the stock on the first day of an offering or on the date of purchase.
 The Company's ESPP operates with rolling offering periods, which are generally 24 months.
+On November 15, 2023, upon termination of the then-current offering period in accordance with the terms of the ESPP, the Company suspended the ESPP and no new offering periods may commence under the ESPP until such time as later authorized by the Company.

 The Company initially reserved 592,584 shares of common stock for issuance under the ESPP.
-On the first day of each year commencing January 1, 2023, the 2022 Plan will automatically increase by 1% of the outstanding number of shares of common stock of the Company on the last day of the preceding calendar year or such lesser number of shares as approved by the Company's Board of Directors prior to the effective date of the annual increase.
+On the first day of each year commencing January 1, 2023, the ESPP will automatically increase by 1% of the outstanding number of shares of common stock of the Company on the last day of the preceding calendar year or such lesser number of shares as approved by the Company's Board of Directors prior to the effective date of the annual increase.

-As of June 30, 2023, the total number of shares of common stock available for issuance under the ESPP is 546,155.
+As of March 31, 2024, the total number of shares of common stock available for issuance under the ESPP is 793,870.